My Philosophy of Better Sleep

 A Well-Rested Family is a Happy Family

-But one thing is not debatable – good sleep is absolutely crucial for our health and our happiness.
+Sleep training can be a controversial term and it means different things to different families.
+One thing is not debatable – good sleep is a necessity, not a luxury.
 Poor sleep can contribute to all kinds of problems, including obesity, a lack of concentration and productivity, serious health problems (including stroke and heart disease!), depression, a weak immune system, and negative emotions.
 When it comes to children, good sleep is also linked to healthy development.

 In other words, good sleep is one of the most important parts of our lives and it’s not something to be taken lightly.
 This is the basis of my philosophy and the backbone of everything I believe about sleep.